 Flexible Filament Variations

-Colors: White and Red with more colors coming soon!
-The red color is semi translucent, while the white is not.
+Colors: Black, Blue, Red, White, and Yellow.
+The red color is semi translucent, while the other colors are opaque.

 Sizes: 1.75mm and 3mm.
 The 3mm nominal size has a true size of 2.85mm.